Canon 80D vs Pentax K-1 II

 Studio photographers will appreciate that the Pentax K-1 II (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 80D and the K-1 II are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is the Canon 80D better than the Pentax K-1 II or vice versa?
 The listing below highlights the relative strengths of the two models.